 - Please include your name, campus, course name/number, and brief instructions for the paper.

-- Allow 24-48 hours (business days) for the Writing Center to return your paper.
+- Please allow up to 48 hours (business days) for the Writing Center to supply feedback and return your paper.
 For example, if you submit a paper on Friday, Saturday, or Sunday, that means the Writing Center has until Tuesday to return your paper.

 - Any papers not following the above instructions will be returned to student.